jonathanmetzman/wasm-fuzzing-demo/README.md

 # Demos From My Talk on Fuzzing Native Code in Web Browsers using WASM.

-This repo contains demos and examples from the talk (slides coming soon!)
-I gave on fuzzing C/C++ programs in-browser with libFuzzer using [WebAssembly](https://webassembly.org/).
+This repo contains demos and examples from the talk ([Talk slides](meetup-Fuzzing-Native-Applications-in-Browsers-With-WASM.pdf)) I gave on fuzzing C/C++ programs in-browser with libFuzzer using [WebAssembly](https://webassembly.org/).

 It contains [demos of in-browser fuzzing](https://jonathanmetzman.github.io/wasm-fuzzing-demo/index.html) as well as some tools to help users build libFuzzer targets for WASM themselves.